gcmalloc/fabric_presentation/README.md

 Presentation on fabric given at geekerie

-build the presentation with pandoc
+build the presentation with the makefile

-    pandoc slides.md
+    make

+You will need pandoc to do that, plus tex and the slide.